Outline of J-1 Visa Procedures

 - Some exchange visitors may be subjects to section 212(e) and are required to return to their home country for 2 years upon completion of their stay in the U.S. In some circumstances it is possible for a visitor to apply for a waiver of this requirement.

 - Upon the visitor's arrival, please call OISS at 784-6874 to schedule a J-1 check-in meeting.
 The Exchange Visitor should bring the DS-2019 and passports for him/herself and all accompanying family members for the check-in/orientation meeting.

 - Please report the departure of an Exchange Visitor from your department to the OISS so that accurate records can be maintained.
 A phone call or brief e-mail is all that is needed.

 Please feel free to call with questions at ext.
-46874 or e-mail Elizabeth Adamska at email@example.com.
+46874 or e-mail OISS at firstname.lastname@example.org.